Ni-mie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. **New owner:** A script that changes the owner of the file hello to the user betty.
 4. **Empty!:** A script that creates an empty file called hello.
 5. **Execute:** A script that adds execute permission to the owner of the file hello.
+6. **Multiple permissions:** A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.